nitrophenol/Mobile_factory/README.md

 # Mobile Factory Project

-The Mobile Factory project is a Django-based web application that simplifies the process of creating orders for mobile devices.
+The Mobile Factory project is a Django-based application that simplifies the process of creating orders for mobile devices.
 It provides a RESTful API built using Django REST Framework (DRF) for handling order creation and management.

 ## Project Structure